11 Utah Scenic Byways for Leaf Peeping

 These two scenic byways bookend Fishlake National Forest, an often-missed oasis featuring three mountain ranges broken up by desert canyons.

-On the western side of the forest, the Beaver Canyon Scenic Byway climbs from the town of Beaver to a high point at Eagle Point Ski Resort.
+On the western side of the forest, the Beaver Canyon Scenic Byway rambles from the town of Beaver to a high point at Eagle Point Ski Resort.
 If you’re feeling adventurous and your clearance allows, continue the route on the unpaved Kimberly/Big John Scenic Backway over volcanic remnants that are now the 12,000-foot Tushar Mountains and down into the Sevier River Valley corridor.
 Learn more about this backway

 Pair with a Miraculously Resilient Landscape